Discover a wonderland for lifelong learners

 Led by a bevy of local, creative innovators such as Gab Smith and Sally Edwards, the many museums and exhibits here in the Raleigh area offer visitors these exciting cultural experiences and much, much more.
 And, a limited budget shouldn’t keep you from taking it all in, because every major museum in Raleigh has free admission.
 Who doesn’t love free?!

-This year marks 200 years of museums in Raleigh with the opening of The North Carolina Museum in 1818, according to historic records at the City of Raleigh Museum (COR Museum).
+2018 marked 200 years of museums in Raleigh with the opening of The North Carolina Museum in 1818, according to historic records at the City of Raleigh Museum (COR Museum).
 The North-Carolina Star marked the occasion with a brief announcement in its August 28 issue that read, “This establishment is now open for the reception of visitors.
 Amittance [sic], 25 cents: tickets for the year, five dollars.”

 Our museums have progressed light years from these humble beginnings.
 To help you navigate the wealth of diverse museums in the area, we’ve put together the ultimate guide with advice on how to get the most out your trips.